stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/14_mvc_pluggable_view.md

    transforming the Model's complex interface into a trivial getter/setter pair.
    The resulting View is agnostic of the nature of the Model and the complexity of the extraction logic.
-3. use the approach in this section.
-In Pluggable View the extraction logic is injected at View's initialization by the client code.
+3. use the Pluggable View approach, explained in this section.
+The extraction logic is injected at View's initialization by the client code.

 ### Design